Plant-based diets and bone health

 Bone health needs special consideration on a plant-based diet.

 Bone health is an important consideration when consuming a plant-based diet.
 A healthy diet and lifestyle are fundamental for preventing osteoporosis later in life.
-Important nutrients for bone health include protein, calcium, potassium, magnesium, phosphorus, zine, folate and vitamins C, D, K and B12.
+Important nutrients for bone health include protein, calcium, potassium, magnesium, phosphorus, zinc, folate and vitamins C, D, K and B12.
 These nutrients can all be readily obtained on a well-planned vegan or plant-based diet.

 The first paper published in November 2020 was a new analysis from the EPIC-Oxford study, one of the longest running and largest studies investigating the health of vegetarians and vegans.
 Of note, the first report from the study on bone health, published in 2007, showed no differences in the self-reported incidence of fractures between meat eaters, fish eaters and lacto-ovo vegetarians, but vegans had a 30% higher risk of fracture compared with meat eaters.
 However, when the results were adjusted for calcium intake, those consuming at least 525mg of calcium per day, regardless of diet pattern, showed no increase in risk of fracture, demonstrating that if the diet contains an adequate amount of calcium there is no disadvantage for bone health on a vegan diet.